qlyoung/qlyoung.github.io/_posts/2022-01-03-bird-identifying-feeder.md

 know its species (Red-bellied woodpecker / *Melanerpes carolinus*) since I'd looked it up in the past.
 I recognized bluebirds as well.
 But I saw some birds I didn't recognize, and while I was looking up pictures trying to figure out what bird it was, it hit me - this is a textbook computer vision problem.
+I could build something that used realtime computer vision to identify birds as they appeared on camera.

 Investigation